erasmus-without-paper/ewp-specs-api-iias-approval/README.md

 This document describes the **Interinstitutional Agreements Approval API**.
 This API allows HEIs to approve agreements sent by their partners in the [Interinstitutional Agreements API][iias-api].
-Like the [Interinstitutional Agreements API][iias-api], this API is not required in EWP mobility flow.

 Request method